REECAS 2021-2022 Lecture Series

 The Ellison Center’s 2021-2022 Lecture Series

 This series presents new research on the role that conspiracy theories, propaganda, and disinformation play in Russia and other post-Soviet states.
 Nina Jankowicz speaks on her book about the Kremlin’s efforts to undermine democracy abroad through influence operations.
 Scott Radnitz introduces his new book on why politicians in the post-Soviet region use conspiracy theories.
-Finally, Eliot Borenstein talks about his work on paranoia in fiction and pop culture in contemporary Russia.
+Finally, Eliot Borenstein talks about his work on paranoia in fiction and pop culture in contemporary Russia in an in-person talk on the UW campus.
 These scholars approach their topics from different angles and deliver important new insights about a persistent phenomenon in the region.

 How to Lose the Information War: Russia, Fake News, and the Future of Conflict